Superkakayong/TicTacToe-OrderAndChaos-Object-oriented/README.md

 > ## Background
 >
 > What's up guys!
-The topic of this repository is **board game and object-oriented**.
+The topics of this repository are **board game and object-oriented**.
 >
 > In this repository, there exists **TWO** projects, namely **"Only TicTacToe"** and **"TicTacToe & OAC"**.
 The first project is a single board game called **TicTacToe** which was implemented in an **Object-oriented** design pattern, while the second one is a more advanced version.
 >